DigitalCareSystem/Digital-Care-System/Digital Care  2023 GDSC   solution challenge/Hardware/Digital Care Device code/readme.md

 # Digital care device:
 It is a device used to measure the vital signs of the human body and sends the vital signs to a mobile application that is placed in the wrist and the sensor is connected to the sensitive finger for measuring heart rate and oxygen saturation and the other sensor is placed at the bottom of the device so that it is connected to the wrist and it is necessary To be at a distance in the sensor and the human body a very short distance

-# The physical side of the project will now be explained
+# The physical side of the project

 ## Tools used in the device
 ### 1-	Interfacing MAX30102 Pulse Oximeter and Heart Rate Sensor: